Newtonville, Massachusetts: Education

 Located in Newtonville is Newton North High School, one of the city's two high schools, and Cabot Elementary School, one of the largest elementary schools in the city.
-The southern part of the village is home to Bullough's Pond and the Johnny Kelley Statue, marking the beginning of Heartbreak Hill for runners in the Boston Marathon.

 Infrastructure

 Transportation

 Newtonville is bisected by the Massachusetts Turnpike, connecting it to neighboring villages in Newton and downtown Boston.

-The village is served by the MBTA Commuter Rail's Framingham/Worcester Line at Newtonville station, and by MBTA bus.
+The village is served by the MBTA Commuter Rail's Framingham/Worcester Line at Newtonville station.
+The village is also served by MBTA bus routes 59, 553, 554, and 556.